Milliman-PRM/publications/Condition_Recommender/Recommender_white_paper_draft.md

 Additionally, the preference inputs in recommender systems may take two forms: explicit ratings or implicit ratings.
 Explicit ratings are generated when the users themselves identify their preference, such as giving a rating to a movie or a product.
 While explicit ratings carry a higher level of confidence for a user's preference, they are often not available.
 More commonly, implicit ratings are inferred from a user's actions, such as viewing a movie or a product.

 Our algorithm utilizes an implicit rating, collaborative filtering matrix-factorization model to predict uncoded conditions.
 Each patient is a "user", with conditions being recommended as the items.
 Implicit condition confidence values, or ratings, are inferred from the medical history of each patient in a population.
 These user, condition, and confidence inputs are applied to generate latent factors for each patient and condition.
-These latent factors, an abstract representation of similarities between users and products, can be combined to generate a predicted rating for each patient-condition pairing.
+These latent factors, an abstract representation of similarities between users and conditions, can be combined to generate a predicted rating for each patient-condition pairing.
 This model has been implemented in Apache Spark, a clustered computing framework.

 A matrix factorization recommender system, in many ways, seems like a natural fit for the process of recommending conditions, and offers some advantages over traditional models.
 This algorithm is fast and simple to train, and thus can realistically be tuned to find unique relationships for each patient population.
 A recommender system is more patient-focused, and seeks to find top recommendations that are tailored to a patient's unique history.
 Additionally, a matrix factorization model is able to handle the sparse nature of patient condition information well.
 Finally, the comorbid nature of many conditions can be expressed well through the use of latent factors in a matrix factorization model.